FullGC/FullGC.github.io/_posts/2017-12-07-Stackable-Traits-Pattern.md

 Note that at this step we won't be stacking modifications, but the side-effects that triggered on error.

-Alright so we need to stack the traits according to the order and logic defined in the narrative described above.
+Alright, so we need to stack the traits according to the order and logic defined in the narrative described above.
 The order of the invocation of the traits will be right to left.

 Hence the order for FatalError: S3_Backup ← Kafka ← Monitor ← Log